 Shortly, it is officially compulsory to have a guide, and when we travel, we want to enjoy our trip instead of breaking the rules and having problems.

-Because of the exceptional combination of Paramo ecosystem, volcanoes, glaciers and mountains, we decided that only one day is not enough for us and that's why we were seeking for agencies providing multi-day hikes from Salento, a town in our itinerary.
+Because of the exceptional combination of Paramo ecosystem, volcanoes, glaciers and mountains, we decided that only one day is not enough for us and that's why we were seeking for agencies providing multi-day hikes from Salento, a town on our Colombia travel itinerary.

 After thorough research, the choice fell on Paramo Trek, a trusted company with an exceptional rating on Tripadvisor who advertised that their staff speaks Spanish and English and they also had a wide selection of multi-day treks.